SimpleLaw/SimpleLawApp/HELP.md

 ## 4. Install a Good IDE/Editor

-While you could edit source code in your PC`s native text editor, you should use something better.
+While you could edit source code in your PC's native text editor, you should use something better.
 There are many options, but here are a few I would recommend:

 * [Atom](http://atom.io/) (My choice)
 * [Sublime](http://www.sublimetext.com/)